 "We are rapidly losing biodiversity; therefore, tracking biodiversity over time and space is important."–Kristian

-Kristian's preferred EwA site of action is at the Somerville Community Growing Center.
-There, Kristian focuses on EwA's entomology surveys.
-Since Kristian joined EwA's Buggy project in May 2023, she rapidly got the handle on the Buggy app and is now our top EwA Buggy observer!
-Have a look at the many interactions between arthropod species that Kristian has documented to date: here.
-We also greatly appreciate Kristian's review and editing work, helping our interns, and developing valuable ecological knowledge.
-Thanks, Kristian, for all the work you do for EwA!
+At EwA, Kristian is actively involved at the Somerville Community Growing Center, focusing on entomology surveys.
+Since joining EwA's Buggy project in May 2023, she quickly mastered the Buggy app and has become our top observer.
+We also greatly appreciate her review and editing work, support for our interns, and contributions to developing valuable ecological knowledge.

 “Earthwise Aware’s mission, to engage through citizen science, speaks to me as a person trained in the humanities with many interests in the life sciences.
 I believe that the best way for people to truly care about, and then act on, the needs of their environment is for them to see the natural world up-close: smell the buds, follow the path of ants, and hear birdsong on a spring morning.
 EwA’s programming, both in educational sessions and volunteering opportunities, allows for this closeness.”